Dip and torque.

 There are a couple reasons I make this claim.

-The exhaust, driveshaft and transmission are all coming off.
-It's something you do usually while you're in there with other maintenance and upgrades to the transmission, driveshaft, etc.
+The exhaust, driveshaft and transmission need to be removed off.
+As a result, the lightweight flywheel is an upgrade usually performed with other maintenance and upgrades to the transmission, driveshaft, etc.

-Getting the DCT transmission off this car is not an easy task.
-It's much heavier than the MT transmission - you absolutely need a proper transmission jack.
+Getting the DCT transmission off this car is not an easy task; it weighs +/- 150 lbs.
+It's +/- 40 lbs heavier than the manual transmission.
+You absolutely need a proper transmission jack.

 Mission critical steps.